grebe/besselpsd/README.md

 # Bessel Function PSD Demo

 This Jupyter notebook shows the PSD of the 0th order Bessel function of the first kind.
-You can view it on Github or run it on your own computer.
+You can [view it on Github (click here!)](https://github.com/grebe/besselpsd/blob/master/Bessel%20Function%20Fourier%20Transform%20Demo.ipynb) or run it on your own computer.

 ## Installation
 You can install Jupyter using [these instructions](http://jupyter.org/install.html).